ukataria/Bitcamp2024/README.md

 3. Afterward, you should see the extension loaded on your menu bar and begin operating. _Make sure to start the server before expecting results_

 # Methodology
-The primary algorithm to detect if an image is AI-Generated is to use a Convolution Neural Network (CNN).
+The primary algorithm to detect if an image is AI-generated is to use a Convolution Neural Network (CNN).
 To train such an algorithm, we need a lot of data, a method to train, and a way to test if our results are useful or not.

 ## Data
 To get a variety of AI Generated and manmade images, we turned to datasets on Kaggle.
 Using Kaggle, we found out about 4 different datasets, each with its pros and cons.